-On the date of this Base Prospectus, the Issuer is not aware of any trends, uncertainty, demands, commitments or events that may reasonably be expected to have a material impact on the Issuer's prospects for the current financial year.
+The Issuer is not aware of any trends, uncertainty, demands, commitments or events that may reasonably be expected to have a material impact on the Issuer's prospects for the financial year 2025.

 14.11 Earnings expectations or forecasts

 No earnings expectations or forecasts have been included in the Base Prospectus.